Hang gliding before 1973

 A bowsprit and cables to hold the wings spread is clearly a lighter structure than cross-tubes on a very wide nose angle flex-wing.

 Bamboo and polythene might be adequate for ‘low and slow’ flight, the mantra for which was “Don’t fly higher than you are prepared to fall.”
 However, heights attained by Rogallos launched behind power-boats with the aid of tow lines and water skis demanded stronger materials.
-Australian Bill Bennett’s Delta Wing Kites and Gliders, of Van Nuys, California, and Dick Eipper’s excruciatingly named company Eipper-Formance, of Lomita, California, were among the first manufacturers of quality hang gliders.
+Australian Bill Bennett’s Delta Wing Kites and Gliders, of Van Nuys, California, Dick Eipper’s excruciatingly named company Eipper-Formance, of Lomita, California, and Bill Moyes’ eponymous Moyes Delta Gliders of Australia were the first manufacturers of quality hang gliders.

 Even though equipped with wings made of strong materials, the northern California fliers, notably Donnita Holland and brothers Dave and Rich Kilbourne, took obvious risks soaring in strong winds high above inland ridges starting in 1971.